-(Projector
+Projector

-Press (Po) to access a specific projector within a group of projectors or to confirm if the local projector is listening.
+Press Projectors or to access a specific projector within a group of projectors or to confirm if the local projector is listening.
 The number in the "Enter Number" window indicates which projector is currently listening to commands, and will match the projector number that has been defined in the Menu Preferences menu.

-The "Projector" checkbox (read-only) shows whether or not the projector physically connected to a keypad is listening to commands from that keypad.
+The "Projector" checkbox (read-only) shows whether or not the projector physically connected to a keypad are listening to commands from that keypad.
 A checkmark means that connected projector is listening; if there is no checkmark, you are communicating with a different projector.

-To control a specific projector with the keypad, press (Po) and then enter the three-digit number assigned to the projector you want to use.
+To control a specific projector with the keypad, enter the three-digit number assigned to the projector you want to use.
 If you switch to a projector other than the one you are currently using, the checkmark will disappear.

-To broadcast to multiple projectors, press and then again without entering a projector number.
-Keypad commands will then affect all projectors present.
-Note that there is no method of controlling a group of projectors within the same wired configuration using the wired keypad exclusively, since there is only one wired protocol available.
+To broadcast to multiple linked projectors, press (Po) and then (Po) again without entering a projector number.
+Keypad commands will then affect all projectors in the chain.

-NOTES: 1) The "Broadcast Keys" option in the Communications menu must be selected for only one (any) projector in a serial network.
+NOTE: The "Broadcast Keys" option in the Communications menu must be selected for only one (any) projector in a serial network.
 The keypad in use must be OFF (disabled) for the remaining projectors.
-2) See 3.6, Adjusting System Parameters and Advanced Controls.
+Refer to 2.11 Keypad Protocols and Conversion, and 3.7, Adjusting System Parameters and Advanced Controls.